Protection of children

 How can you obtain a certificate of good repute if you work with children with disabilities?

 Are you a professional (including trainees, apprentices, occasional or regular external workers, technical service providers) or a volunteer working in an institution or service accompanying children with disabilities?
-You must present a valid attestation of good repute (less than 6 months):
+You must present your employer with a valid certificate of good repute (less than 6 months) :

 • at the time of your job interview;

-• then every 3 years during the professional exercise.
+• then every 3 years in the course of the professional exercise.

-The request for a certificate of good repute shall be made online via a personal space and is available within 15 days on this same space.
+The request for the certificate of good repute is dematerialized and is made online via a personal space.
+The document is then available within 15 days on this same space.

 Warning

-Early childhood staff, disabled children or adoptive parent, check the conditions of validity of the attestation of good repute because they are different depending on your status.
+Professionals or volunteers in early childhood and children with disabilities, or adoptive parents, check the timing of the request for a certificate of good repute because it is different depending on your status.

 Agenda